hypervel/hypervel.org/docs/docs/broadcasting.md

 ## Authorizing Channels

 Private channels require you to authorize that the currently authenticated user can actually listen on the channel.
-This is accomplished by making an HTTP request to your Laravel Hyperf application with the channel name and allowing your application to determine if the user can listen on that channel.
+This is accomplished by making an HTTP request to your Hypervel application with the channel name and allowing your application to determine if the user can listen on that channel.
 When using [Laravel Echo](/docs/broadcasting#client-side-installation), the HTTP request to authorize subscriptions to private channels will be made automatically; however, you do need to define the proper routes to respond to these requests.

 ### Defining Authorization Routes

-Thankfully, Laravel Hyperf makes it easy to define the routes to respond to channel authorization requests.
-In the `App\Providers\BroadcastServiceProvider` included with your Laravel Hyperf application, you will see a call to the `Broadcast::routes` method.
+Thankfully, Hypervel makes it easy to define the routes to respond to channel authorization requests.
+In the `App\Providers\BroadcastServiceProvider` included with your Hypervel application, you will see a call to the `Broadcast::routes` method.
 This method will register the `/broadcasting/auth` route to handle authorization requests:

 ```php
 Broadcast::routes();